propublica/timeline-setter/doc/doc.markdown

 ## How it Works

-The project is broken into two parts: a Ruby package (along with a binary) for generating the assets, and the HTML, CSS and JavaScript for the timeline itself, which are nearly identical for every timeline created.
-TimelineSetter will create a unique HTML page that embeds a JSON object with your data and packages the stock CSS and JavaScript along with it to drop into pages.
+The project is broken into two parts: a Ruby package (along with a binary) for generating the assets, and the HTML, CSS and JavaScript for the timeline itself.
+TimelineSetter will create a unique HTML page that embeds a JSON object with your data.The CSS and JavaScript are identical for every timeline created, so you can host those centrally and simply point to them when you deploy a timeline, or you can package them up with your HTML and paste it into your CMS all at once.
 You can [customize the CSS](#styling) to match the look and feel of your site.

 ## Dependencies